b0nk-official/ValoTools/README.md

 Graphical UI should work just fine, though.

 ### VERSION NUMBERS ACCORDING TO ME
 Versions will go like this!
-The first number changes after a huge update or feature is added.
+The first number changes after a huge update or big feature is added.
 The second number changes after a feature addition.
 The third number changes after an addition to an already existing feature or a bug fix.